On Recoding Ordered Treatments as Binary Indicators: Advantages of EMCO: Complier means and bounds

-Given that the unknown quantities $\{Y_d^0\}_{d=1}^{\bar{D}}$ are disciplined by only two sets of restrictions, these bounds are likely to be wide without further assumptions.
-If the support of $Y_i$ is not bounded, implying the first set of restrictions does not bind, then bounds for specific complier group's treatment effects will be uninformative.
-Imposing other shape restrictions, such as that treatment effects are decreasing in $d$, can help tighten bounds in this case.
+Given that the unknown quantities $\{Y_d^0\}_{d=1}^{\bar{D}}$ are disciplined by only two sets of restrictions, these bounds are likely to be wide without further assumptions.\footnote{These bounds are not necessarily sharp.
+As a result of Proposition \ref{prop:generalize_Abadi2003}, for example, the full distribution of $Y_i(0)$ for the population with $D_i(1) > D_i(0)$, denoted $F_0$, is also identified.
+The unknown means $Y_d^0$ must also be consistent with a distribution of $Y_i(0)$ for each complier type, denoted $F_d^0$, such that $F_0 = \sum_{d=1}^{\bar{D}} \omega_d^r F_d^0$.} Imposing other shape restrictions, such as that treatment effects are decreasing in $d$, can help tighten bounds in this case.
 Inference can be conducted using methods that are suited to situations where the standard bootstrap fails, such as \cite{fang2019inference} or \cite{hong2020numerical}.

-Rather than bounding individual complier groups' treatment effects, it may also be interesting to test whether the data are consistent with certain joint hypotheses, such as that treatment effects for all complier groups are weakly positive.
-Positive treatment effects requires that $Y_d^0 \leq Y_d^d$ for all $d > 0$.
+Rather than bounding individual complier groups' treatment effects, it may also be interesting to test whether the data are consistent with certain joint hypotheses, such as that average treatment effects for all complier groups are weakly positive.
+Positive average treatment effects requires that $Y_d^0 \leq Y_d^d$ for all $d > 0$.
 Hence testing this hypothesis is equivalent to asking whether there exists a set of $Y_d^0$ such that:

-As with individual bounds, such tests are likely to be trivially satisfied when the support of $Y_i$ is unbounded.
 Inference can be conducted by viewing the problem as a shape constrained generalized method of moments problem and applying methods developed by \cite{chernozhukov2015constrained}.

 \FloatBarrier